 To receive alarms from cameras, you need to configure alarm triggers in the Settings > Alarm configuration window (see page 82).
 Network cameras' digital inputs, digital outputs, or motion detection can all be used to detect conditions in external environments.
-You can configure certain kind of actions to take place in response to the alarms: such as
+You can configure certain kind of actions to take place in response to the alarms: such as,

 - 1. recording the immediate image,

-- 2. sends an Email notification.
+- 2. sending an Email notification,

-- 3. sounds the onboard buzzer,
+- 3. sounding the onboard buzzer,

-- 4, sends snapshots to an FTP server,
+- 4, sending snapshots to an FTP server,

-- 5. sends videos to web server.
+- 5. sending videos to a web server,

-- 6. moves camera lens to a preset location,
+- 6. moving camera lens to a preset location,

-- 7. triggers a camera's digital output.
+- 7. triggering a camera's digital output.

-The operation details of the Alarm panel and Alarm Playback utility have been described on page 135.
+The operation details of the Alarm panel and Alarm Playback utility have been described on page 137.